Why is this medication prescribed?

-If you are not able to swallow the medication whole, mix the contents of the capsule with soft food to eat.
-To prepare each dose, open the capsule and sprinkle the contents onto 1 to 2 teaspoons (5 to 10 mL) oof soft food in a small container.
-Use soft foods such as applesauce, grape jelly, or yogurt.
-Be careful not to spill the contents of the capsule or spread it in the air.
+If you are not able to swallow the medication whole, you can still take efavirenz by mixing the contents of the capsule with soft food and eating.
+To prepare each dose, open the capsule and sprinkle the contents onto 1-2 teaspoons of soft food in a small container.
+You can use soft foods such as applesauce, grape jelly, or yogurt.
+While sprinkling, be careful not to spill the contents of the capsule, or spread it in the air.
 Mix the medicine with the soft food.
 The mixture should look grainy but should not be lumpy.
-Eat the mixture within 30 minutes of mixing.
-When finished, add another 2 teaspoons (10 mL) of soft food to the empty container, stir, and eat to be sure that you have received the full dose of medication.
-Do not eat again for the next 2 hours.
+You must eat the medicine and soft food mixture within 30 minutes of mixing.
+When you are finished, add another 2 teaspoons of soft food to the empty container, stir, and eat to be sure that you have received the full dose of medication.
+Do not eat for the next 2 hours.

 Efavirenz controls HIV infection, but does not cure it.
 Continue to take efavirenz even if you feel well.
 Do not stop taking efavirenz without talking to your doctor.
 When your supply of efavirenz starts to run low, get more from your doctor or pharmacist.
 If you miss doses or stop taking efavirenz, your condition may become more difficult to treat.